msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 2. Prepare a USB flash drive with valid ChromeOS image and plug into the USB port of the servo as shown in the diagram.
 3. Connect the micro USB (servo_v4) or USB-C (servo_v4_p1) port (labelled `host`) of the servo to the host machine (typically your workstation).
 4. Connect an Ethernet cable to the Ethernet jack of the servo that goes to the a network reachable from the network that your host machine is on.
+5. Connect a USB-C charger to the connector under the `DUT Power` text.

 ### ServoV4 Type-C with servo micro {#servov4-typec-micro}